 How to volunteer for free with GoEco and get the best of both worlds

-GoEco connects volunteers with meaningful programs all over the world, allowing them to participate in a wide variety of projects, such as working with children, animals and the environment as well as facilitating professional internships and language learning programs.
+GoEco connects volunteers with meaningful volunteer programs all over the world, allowing them to participate in a wide variety of projects, such as working with children, animals and the environment as well as facilitating professional internships and language learning programs.
 GoEco offers 24 hour support to all volunteers, pre-screens all host organisations and offers projects for all age-ranges, skill levels and time frames, for an affordable project fee.
-As the organizations that GoEco partners with are experienced in working with volunteers, opportunities for travel, social gatherings and volunteer satisfaction, are of high priority to them.
+As the organizations that GoEco partners with are experienced in working with volunteers, opportunities for travel, wildlife and animal conservation, social gatherings and volunteer satisfaction, are of high priority to them.

 If you still want to travel for free, then check out the GoEco website, as we periodically offer scholarships.
 You can also have a look at the Ambassadors Scholarship Foundation to see if you are eligible for a scholarship through them, open a Fund My Travel profile and crowdfund your trip or, if you are a student, you can speak to your school or university for grants and assistance.
 The sky is really the limit when it comes to fundraising as you can do something as simple as a garage sale, to contact the local media and let them in on your plans to volunteer and the need for external funding.